taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 * [Requirements](./#requirements-3)
 * [Limitation](./#limitations)

-<span class="notranslate"> Node.js Selector </span>  is a CloudLinux OS Shared component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.
+<span class="notranslate"> Node.js Selector </span>  is a CloudLinux OS component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.

 ### Supported versions